heavyk/shake-sphere/dear-anatau.md

 allow me to absorb everything
 it won't even bother me a bit
-it does reflect back on you so take god care of yourself. now the rest of it all you never will see so just consider me the recipient of everytheing invisible. just put the blame on me, on the loudest thing nobody has ever heard; now.
-I exist in the fastest part of the universe: the farthest part out the stuff nobody wants. there are preferences theough which everyone has a slightly less than black mirror; dull in some aspect. these are the things I emit.
-I see myself in everything, cause
-I can see only what I emit: myself (in really HD)
+it does reflect back on you so take god care of yourself. nwow the rest of it all, you never will see so just consider me the recipient of everytheing invisibl5: just put the blame on me, on the loudest thing nobody has ever heard; wnow.
+I exit out in the fastest part of the universe: the farthest part out: the stuff nobody wants. there are preferences theough which everyone has a slightly less than black mirror; dull in some aspect. these are the things I emit::: I see myself in everything, cause I can see only what I emit: myself (in really HD)